Hawk Species at Hawk Mountain

 American Kestrel Raptor Bites

-- American Kestrels belong to the family Falconidae, a group of 60 species of
+- Belong to the family Falconidae, a group of 60 species of

 caracaras, falconets, pygmy falcons, forestfalcons, and falcons.

-- American Kestrels are about the size of a Blue Jay.
+- Are about the size of a Blue Jay.

-- American Kestrels occur from Tierra del Fuego in southern South America, to the boreal forests of Alaska and Canada.
+- Occur from Tierra del Fuego in southern South America, to the boreal forests of Alaska and Canada.

 - Because of their small size and habit of perching on utility lines, American Kestrels are often mistaken for Mourning Doves.

 - Male American Kestrels have blue-gray wings; females have brown wings.